 Just like humans need protection from illness, dehydration, and injury, plants need protection too.
-One of the best ways you can care for your plants is to spread mulch around them.
+One of the best ways you can care for your plants is to put mulch down and spread it around them.
 Here are 5 reasons why your plants need mulch in their life.

 1. Mulch fights weeds.

 Weeds are like annoying plant bullies.
 Mulch plays interference between your plants’ root system and weeds’ root systems by preventing weeds from getting the sunlight, air, and water they need in order to grow.
 By covering weed-prone areas with mulch, you stunt weed growth, keeping your plants healthy and happy.

 2. Mulch slows down the process of erosion.

 Without mulch, the soil around your plants is exposed to rain, wind, and other factors that could pull the dirt away from your plant.
 Every plant’s root system relies on that dirt to flourish.
 So spreading mulch keeps the soil right where it needs to be.